j-stew/hangman/README.md

 randomly selected word.
 The app comes with 240 common English words.
 You can add more words to the game by adding words to the words.txt file.

-The feature I want to add next is a 'stick' hangman graphic through the HTML5 canvas element.
+Features I want to add:
+* 'stick' hangman graphic with HTML5 canvas element
+* setup.sh adds environment variables to virtualenvwrapper

 ### Running [Hangman](http://mr-hangman.herokuapp.com/login) locally
 Set-up should be 3 terminal commands